BERWICK RIDING THE BOUNDS

 THE JETHART CALLANT'S FESTIVAL

-At 0845 on Festival Day (Friday), the Callant’s cavalcade, preceded by the Band, arrives at the platform in Abbey Place where the Provost pins a rosette to the Jethart Flag borne by the Callant.
-They then ride out to Ferniehurst Castle, seat of clan Kerr, and after some poetry, speeches and ceremony, the cavalcade heads back to the Capon Tree, a hollow oak, one of the last survivors of the ancient Jed Forest, where the President of the Callant’s Club pins sprig from the tree to the Callant’s sash (the name is from the Capuchin monks who sheltered there as they travelled to Jedburgh Abbey).
-At 2.30 pm the Callant is at the War Memorial and “The Flowers of the Forest” [link to poetry] is played by an unseen Piper.
+At 0845 on Festival Day (Friday), the Callant’s cavalcade, preceded by the band, arrives at the platform in Abbey Place where the Provost pins a rosette to the Jethart Flag borne by the Callant.
+They then ride out to Ferniehurst Castle, seat of clan Kerr, and after some poetry, speeches and ceremony, the cavalcade heads back to the Capon Tree, a hollow oak, one of the last survivors of the ancient Jed Forest, where the President of the Callants Club pins a sprig from the tree to the Callant’s sash (the name is from the Capuchin monks who sheltered there as they travelled to Jedburgh Abbey).
+At 2.30 pm the Callant is at the War Memorial and “The Flowers of the Forest” is played by an unseen piper.
 As the sound of this moving lament fades away, the Callant lays a wreath.

 KELSO CIVIC WEEK

-Square at 4.45pm.
 Earlier in the week there are three other ride outs, to Heiton, Stichill and Floors Castle; these normally leave Woodside Park in the late afternoon.
-On the Friday, the ‘Whipman’s Ride’ follows the ringing of the Curfew Bell and an Oration.
+Following the ringing of the Curfew Bell on the Friday, the ‘Whipman’s Ride’ heads out to Sprouston and equestrian sports at Friars Haugh.

 LANGHOLM COMMON RIDING

-Langholm Common Riding 2019 is on Friday 26 July.
+Langholm Common Riding always takes place on the last Friday of July.
 This is a one day affair and as in other Border towns, it’s an early start.
-The flute band parades the town at 5am.
+The flute band parades the town at 5 am.

 In 1759 it was laid down by the Court of Session that the boundaries of the communal possessions should be clearly defined.
 The cornet, is appointed to go out each year to repair the boundary marks and report any encroachments.
 Four quaint emblems are carried in the procession.